-No, a North Dakota bill of sale is not required to register a motor vehicle.
+No. A North Dakota vehicle bill of sale is not required to register a motor vehicle.
 However, you will need to complete an Application for Certificate of Title & Registration of a Vehicle (SFN-2872), proof that you paid your excise tax, and an odometer reading.
 You might also need a release of lien.
 However, you can use a North Dakota bill of sale if you'd like.
-The state provides one for your use.
+The state provides a PDF form for your use.

-No, a North Dakota bill of sale is not required to register a boat.
-You will need to complete a Watercraft Registration Form.
+No. A North Dakota bill of sale is not required to register a boat.
+You need to complete a Watercraft Registration Form.
 You can also apply for a 10-day temporary watercraft permit while you wait for your registration to process.

-No, a North Dakota bill of sale is not required to register a gun.
-Guns are not registered in North Dakota except if you wish to carry a concealed weapon.
+No. A North Dakota bill of sale is not required to register a gun.
+Guns are not registered in North Dakota unless you wish to carry a concealed weapon.